hmrc/ctc-traders-phase5-tis/source/documentation/partials/_rules_G.md

 **Functional Description**

-If a consignment is moving from one Member State to another Member State via a third country which is not in set of <a href="https://ec.europa.eu/taxation_customs/dds2/rd/compressed_file/data_download/RD_NCTS-P5_CountryCodesCommonTransit.zip">CL009</a> (CountryCodesCommonTransit) then a &lt;CUSTOMS OFFICE OF TRANSIT
-(DECLARED)&gt; shall be declared and located in the specific Member States.
+If a consignment is moving from one Member State to another Member State via a third country which is not in set of CL009 (CountryCodesCommonTransit) then a &lt;CUSTOMS OFFICE OF TRANSIT (DECLARED)&gt; shall be declared and located in the specific Member States.

 **Technical Description**